Skip to main content

 The Senior Tutor or other person receiving such a submission will normally consult the Deans or the Tutor responsible for the disciplinary decision.
 They may seek guidance from the Tutor of the junior member concerned, if the Tutor was not the original disciplinary agent.
 They may also decide to consult any other person they think fit.
 In minor cases, they may decide to take action on their own and there the matter will rest.
 In more serious cases, they will decide whether there is a prima facie case for the appeal to proceed.
 In the event of it being decided that there is no prima facie case for the appeal to be heard by an Appeals Body, there will be no further right of appeal to any other authority.
 In the event of it being decided that there is a case for the appeal to be taken further, it will be heard by an Appeals Body, which will report its findings to the Master.

-The procedure for determining the composition of an Appeals Body will follow that laid down in the College Statutes for the composition of the Board of Discipline.
+The procedure for determining the composition of an Appeals Body will follow that laid down for the composition of the Board of Discipline.
 The junior member will have the right to be represented at the appeal by their Tutor or by another Fellow of their choice.

 The Appeals Body will have the authority to find the appellant not guilty.
 It will also have the authority to increase, as well as to reduce, any fine or other form of punishment.
 If, having exhausted the College appeals mechanisms, a junior member is not content with that process, they may appeal to the Office of the Independent Adjudicator.